 How You Can Get Involved

-The City will post links to online surveys designed to solicit input on housing needs and goals.
-You can also opt into a text messaging service to complete the surveys.
+The City posted links to online surveys designed to solicit input on housing needs and goals.
 Learn More >

-Webinars and Virtual Meetings will be utilized in place of in person outreach in accordance with CDC guidelines for in-person meetings during the COVID-19 pandemic.
+Webinars and Virtual Meetings were utilized in place of in person outreach in accordance with CDC guidelines for in-person meetings during the COVID-19 pandemic.
 Learn More >

 What does the Housing Element Provide?